MariaSan-tos/MERN_Task_Manager/README.md

    npm run install-all
    ```

-2. Create a file named ".env" inside the backend folder.
+2. Create a file named ".env" inside the backend folder and root.
 Add data from .env.example file and substitute your credentials there.

 3. Start the application